oniGino/victron-flatpak/README.md

-# Unofficial VictronConnect AppImage to Flatpak
+# UnOfficial VictronConnect AppImage to Flatpak

 A simple flatpak that strips the Victron Official AppImage and places all contents into a flatpak